HOSSENALI/Explore-Country-Redux-TypeScript/README.md

 # About Project

-AOE Front-end Project!!
-This is project is a frontend based project where you can search a country to know the information about the country and make a visiting list.
+This is project is a frontend based ecommerze project .

 Built with these following technologies :